fmalina/revisions-blocl/activism/reinventingorganizations.md

 centuries.

 Einstein famously said that we cannot solve a problem using the same consciousness that created it.
-If that is true, then we won’t be able to deal with the impending crises brought by modernity (global warming, overpopulation, depletion of natural resources, collapse of ecosystems) with organizations molded in modernity’s thinking.
+If that is true, then we won't be able to deal with the impending crises brought by modernity (global warming, overpopulation, depletion of natural resources, collapse of ecosystems) with organizations molded in modernity’s thinking.